JavenCao/Thala_Rescue_workflow/README.md

 # Thalassaemia point mutation/small InDel detection

-This workflow describes: **(1)** how to rescue the poorly aligned NGS reads in Bam files, and **(2)** workflow for thalassaemia point mutation/small InDel detection on clusters managed by Portable Batch System(PBS).
+This workflow describes: **(1)** how to rescue the poorly aligned NGS reads in Bam files, and **(2)** how to pick out thalassaemia point mutation/small InDel detection on clusters managed by Portable Batch System(PBS).

+For PBS-free servers, users can still run these scripts in bash(sh) like:

+    cd Bam_file/Sample1
+    sh Rescue_phase_Sample1.pbs

-First of all, if you start with large files such as whole genome sequencing BAM, you are suggested to only extract hemoglobin regions from BAM files by running the following commands:
+First of all, if you start with large files such as whole genome sequencing BAM, you are strongly suggested to only extract hemoglobin regions from BAM files by running the following commands:

       samtools view -h -L Thalassaemia_hg19_genome.bed -b -o output.bam input.bam